 It’s cooler to say you’re engaged than to say you’re married.
 And, as with most everything, the best part is the build-up, the anticipation, the hype.
-(Think The Phantom Menace.)
+(Think Justice League.)

 This is the classic reason for pushing things out.
 If you have a two-year engagement, you’ll have first dibs on your ideal weekend, time of year, reception hall, band, and cake-baker.

-You have more options.
-By taking this long you will think, rethink, overthink, and change your mind every step of the way.
-If you target a weekend in 2014, then your bride will have time to contemplate a wedding in Puerto Vallarta, at the White House, or her grandmother’s eggplant garden.
+By taking this long, you will think, rethink, overthink, and change your mind every step of the way.
+If you target a weekend in 2020, then your bride will have time to contemplate a wedding in Puerto Vallarta, at the White House, or her grandmother’s eggplant garden.

 This is actually true…to a point.
 If you only have 1-4 months, then yes, you’ll be under the gun, sweating vendors, and flummoxed by scheduling conflicts.
 But far more likely…

-Wedding planning is like democracy and gas molecules: it will gobble up whatever time and space you give it.
 Think back to when your college professor would assign you an essay.
-If your professor gives you two days, then you’ll crack a Red Bull and bang the sucker out; if he gives you two months then you’ll procrastinate, stress, blow it off, feel guilty, start writing, rewatch The Departed, stress, get pissed drunk with Chucky, procrastinate, panic, think about asking your professor for an extension, stress, then you’ll crack a Red Bull and bang the sucker out.
+If your professor gives you two days, then you’ll crack a Red Bull and bang the sucker out; if he gives you two months then you’ll procrastinate, stress, blow it off, feel guilty, start writing, rewatch the last season of Game of Thrones, stress, procrastinate, panic, think about asking your professor for an extension, stress, then crack a Red Bull and bang the sucker out.
 Two months doesn’t yield a better essay; it yields a bigger headache.

 Fair point.
 If times are lean and you’re shouldering the bill, then a long engagement will let you squirrel away some cash.

-If your wedding isn’t for another two years, then that could delay, potentially, any big-ticket investments.
+If your wedding isn’t for another two years, then that could delay, any big-ticket investments.

 This is the #1 complaint we hear from women: that their fiances say they don’t care, but then, after months of gloomy silence, they criticize at the last second without offering anything constructive.
 It’s a fair complaint.
 To keep good Groom Karma, every once in a while you must offer some positive suggestions, take a stand, and, if you must, fake enthusiasm.
 (You think she hasn’t?)

 Let’s just debunk this myth right here, right now.
 Just in case you were confused before, we’ll be more explicit: the die has been cast.
 Guys always say, “Oh, I’ll just have a longer engagement, because then I still have time to back out.”
 It never happens.
-If you want to push things off, the time to do that is before she forces you to pop the question.
-Trust us, we have dealt with ultimatums.
+If you want to push things off, the time to do that is before you pop the question.

 In a nutshell?
 More time being engaged doesn’t give you any more freedom; it means you waste more time planning a wedding.
 Think about it.